ossf/scorecard/docs/probes.md

 The probe returns 1 true outcome if the project has no workflows "write" permissions a the "job" level.

+## orgRequiresMFA

+**Lifecycle**: experimental

+**Description**: A short description of this probe

+**Motivation**: What is the motivation for this probe?

+**Implementation**: How does this probe work under-the-hood?

+**Outcomes**: If MFA is found to be required, the probe returns OutcomeTrue IF MFA is not found to be required, the probe returns OutcomeFalse If the runtime environment does not have authentication for the target project, the probe returns OutcomeNotAvailable

 ## packagedWithAutomatedWorkflow

 **Lifecycle**: stable